hmzakhalid/wormhole-local-validator/README.md

 To run EVM chains you will need [Ganache](https://github.com/trufflesuite/ganache#command-line-use).
 To run Solana chains you will need [Solana](https://docs.solana.com/cli/install-solana-cli-tools) installed.

+## Setup
+Running `yarn start` will install all dependencies and run the EVM and Solana chains with the Wormhole contracts deployed.
+Make sure you have Docker running before you run this command.

 ## Run EVM Chains
 `yarn evm` will start up two EVM chain.